-Years of Service Vacation Hours Accrued per Month (40 hour employee) Vacation Hours Accrued per Month (Uniformed Fire Employees)
+Years of Service Vacation Hours Accrued per Month (40-hour employee) Vacation Hours Accrued per Month (Uniformed Fire Employees)

 0-3 years 6.67 10.00

 4-6 years 10.00 15.00

 7-9 years 12.00 18.00

-10-14 years 14.00 21
+10-14 years 14.00 21.00

 15+ years 16.00 24.00

 Vacation will be computed on the number of standard work hours in a week.
-For vacation leave purposes, the term "workday" as it applies in this section shall be computed on an eight hour basis for 40 hour per week employees and 12 hours for uniformed Fire employees on a 28-day cycle.
+For vacation leave purposes, the term "workday" as it applies in this section shall be computed on an eight (8)-hour basis for forty (40)-hour-per-week employees and twelve (12) hours for uniformed Fire employees on a twenty-eight (28)-day cycle.

 Vacation leave shall not accrue until the end of the first full calendar month of employment or appointment.
-An employee starting to work at any time after the first working day of the calendar month shall not have accrued vacation leave until the end of the following calendar month.
+An employee starting to work at any time after the first working day of the calendar month shall not have accumulated vacation leave until the end of the following calendar month.
 For vacation leave purposes, rehired employees shall be considered as new employees.